meaganwindler/DataAnalytics/README.md

 •	Excel: prescriptive analytics scenarios using Solver add-in (assignment variable, supply chain, and travel models) and PivotTables and PivotCharts

-•	KNIME: A report THAT explores a recent data mining project I conducted within the KNIME platform.
+•	KNIME: A report that explores a recent data mining project I conducted within the KNIME platform.
 The project was designed to use four different prediction models (two number-based and two set-based) to discover the determinants of the customer churning, which is the percentage of customers who stop using the company during a particular timeframe.